Scarsdale, Victoria

-Scarsdale is a small town in rural Victoria, Australia, and approximately 25 km south west of Ballarat.
+Scarsdale is a town in Victoria, Australia, and approximately 25 km south west of Ballarat.
 It is situated in the north-western part of Golden Plains Shire, on the bank of the Woady Yaloak River and is primarily an agricultural community.

 Scarsdale township includes a few community facilities including a primary school, a kindergarten, a general store, Town Hall, Post Office, the Scarsdale Community Park and The Scarsdale Hotel.

-The township is built along the Glenelg Highway, and the highway is the main route to Ballarat (the closet major city).
+The township is built along the Glenelg Highway, and the highway is the main route to Ballarat (the closest major city).

 The Scarsdale-Newtown Avenue Of Honour was established to commemorate WW1.
 The Avenue is located Glenelg Hwy Scarsdale, in Victoria Australia.

 At the 2016 census, Scarsdale and the surrounding area had a population of 744.